Here is a fun fact: According to a study, digital asset management (DAM) market is projected to achieve a valuation of $8 billion by the year 2027.

 The “Create & Publish” modules allow you to customize InDesign layouts.
 Moreover, it also allows you to change predefined text or picture regions, and create on-brand publications.

 Whether it’s a social post or a newsletter, every notion is always in the appropriate format and consistent with your business identity.

-The process of developing and releasing marketing materials should be centralized to assure uniformity, avoid errors, and speed up the transition from web to print.
+Centralizing the process of developing and releasing marketing materials should assure uniformity, avoid errors, and speed up the transition from web to print.